moshqil/algorithms/README.md

 # algorithms
-Algorithms collection written in C++ left from the university algorithms subject.
+Algorithms collection written in C++ left from the university course.

 Half of them are not refactored, half of them are out of context.